Crossworlds

 “Yes I can,” Savannah said.

-“Not all the way in, crazy.”
+“Not all the way in, you freak.”

 Oddly enough, Savannah wasn’t too surprised she could.
-In fact it was her lack of surprise she found alarming.
+In fact, it was her lack of surprise she found alarming.
 Something so strange shouldn’t feel so normal, so right.

 They entered the store, but didn’t see sandals anywhere.